josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 <ComplexConditionalsComparison />

-##### Loops
+#### Loops

-I appreciate how Svelte allows loops inside of markup, without requiring you to tie the loop to any elements or map over an array (and in most cases, without requiring you to `key` each item, either):
+I appreciate how Svelte allows loops inside of markup, without requiring you to tie the loop to any elements or map over an array (and in most cases, without requiring you to `key` each item, either).

+Here, assume we have an array called `posts`, full of objects containing post info:

 <LoopsComparison />

-It's also nice that you can put any markup you like inside the `each` block; it doesn't need to be a single element.
+It's also nice that you can put any markup you like inside Svelte's `each` block; it doesn't need to be a single element.

 ### Other reasons to love Svelte